-After these questions have been addressed, you should have an initial seed list of potential keywords and domains to help you find potential keyword ideas and put certain search volume and rivalry metrics around.
+You should have an initial seed list of potential keywords and domains after these questions have been answered to help you identify potential keyword ideas and bring some search volume and rivalry metrics around.

 Your first job is to come up with the seed keywords – phrases you’ll use to find more keyword ideas as the stepping stone.
 Easy phrases like “coffee beans,” “coffee pots” or “mocha” would work well if you run a coffee blog.

-Google provides several recommendations for keywords directly inside SERP.
-Features like Google Autocomplete, People Also Ask or Related Searches can be a great source of ideas about keywords.
+Google offers multiple keyword tips directly inside the SERP.
+Features such as Google Autocomplete, People Often Query or Similar Searches can be an excellent source of keyword ideas.

-With the autocomplete function, all you need to do is enter your seed keyword into Google Search and the suggestions will automatically show up.
+All you need to do with the autocomplete feature is type your seed keyword into Google Search and the suggestions will show up automatically.

-There are several free keyword resources available that can provide you with thousands of keyword ideas based on a single keyword seed.
-One of the most popular is Google Keyword Planner even if keyword research for PPC ads is its main focus.
+There are many free keyword tools available that, based on a single keyword seed, can provide you with thousands of keyword ideas.
+Google Keyword Planner is one of the most common, even if its main focus is keyword research for PPC advertising.

-AnswerThePublic is another popular free-tool.
-It produces hundreds of autocomplete suggestions automatically from Google.
+An additional common free-tool is AnswerThePublic.
+It automatically generates hundreds of autocomplete suggestions from Google.

 White Hat, Black Hat And Grey Hat SEO